sublimation printing

 For example, when it comes to polyester prints, you will be good with 380 Fahrenheit.
 While with other fabrics (or materials for that matter), the settings will be different.

-Use a temperature table chart (similar to the one shown below) as guide.
+Use a temperature table chart (similar to the one shown below) or this temperature guide for heat presses for assistance.
 Then practice on a scrap piece of fabric until you tweak things for the desired results.

 A mistake here, and there’s no recovering your design or garment.